 I absolutely love adaptations.
 I know this can sometimes be a controversial subject with book lovers but not for me.
 I think my real love of them came from my time studying performance at university.
 There I became fascinated with taking a story and telling it through a different medium; whether that be book, film, TV, or on the stage.

-Here are some more adaptations I watched during January:
+Here are the adaptations I watched during June:

-First half of series 2 of supernatural drama based on Washington Irving’s short story The Legend of Sleepy Hollow.
-An up-to-date retelling where the headless huntsman meets the modern world.
+The concluding half of series 2 of supernatural drama, based on Washington Irving’s short story The Legend of Sleepy Hollow.
+An up-to-date retelling where the headless huntsman, demons, witches and ghosts meet the modern world.
 I still loved the camaraderie between Ichabod Crane and Lieutenant Abigail Mills, but there were some weak episodes.
 Okay watch.

 Game of Thrones (2015) Not Read TV Series Television